VasilijeFlask/angi/README.md

-This project aims to create a replica of the website Angi using JavaScript.
+This project serves as a test for a homepage design.